whiskyechobravo/kerkoapp/README.md

   `KERKOAPP_CHILD_EXCLUDE_RE` is set and causes some to be rejected.
 * `LOGGING_LEVEL`: Severity of events to track.
 Allowed values are `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
-Defaults to `DEBUG` if app is running in the development environment, and to `WARNING` in the production environment.
+Defaults to `DEBUG` if app is running in debug mode, and to `WARNING` otherwise.
-* `GOOGLE_ANALYTICS_ID`: A Google Analytics property ID, e.g., 'UA-99999-9'.
+* `GOOGLE_ANALYTICS_ID`: A Google Analytics stream ID, e.g., 'G-??????????'.
-  This variable is optional and is empty by default.
-If it is set *and* `FLASK_ENV` is set to `production`, then the Google Analytics tag is inserted into the pages.
+  This variable is optional and there is no default value.
+If set and Flask is not running in debug mode, then the Google Analytics tag is inserted into the pages.

 Note that some of Kerko's variables do not have a corresponding environment variable in KerkoApp and therefore can only be set in Python from a custom